Entanglement inequalities, black holes and the architecture of typical states: Derivation of the statistical suppression factor

 To justify the $e^{-S_<}$ suppression in the ansatz for the typical state \eqref{Eq:psi-ach}, we should compare two quantities that are expected to coincide only after ensemble averaging; their discrepancy indicates how deviations from typical behavior are suppressed.
 We propose that such a suitable comparison is between the ultraviolet length scale $L_{\rm UV}$ and the quantum correlation length $L_{\rm QC}$ defined below.

 Consider two disjoint boundary intervals $R_1$ and $R_2$ separated by non-vanishing gaps of lengths $ \mathbf{L}_{g1}$ and $ \mathbf{L}_{g2}$.
-Denoting the boundary lengths of $R_1$ and $R_2$ as $ \mathbf{L}(R_1)$ and $ \mathbf{L}(R_2)$, the total boundary length satisfies $ \mathbf{L}_{g1}+ \mathbf{L}_{g2}+ \mathbf{L}(R_1)+ \mathbf{L}(R_2)=2\pi L$ (see Fig.~\ref{fig:Disjoint}).
-We define the quantum correlation length $L_{\rm QC}$ as the largest possible value of $\min( \mathbf{L}_{g1}, \mathbf{L}_{g2})$ for which the mutual information $I(R_1:R_2)$ remains non-vanishing:
+Denoting the boundary lengths of $R_1$ and $R_2$ as $ \mathbf{L}(R_1)$ and $ \mathbf{L}(R_2)$, the total boundary length satisfies $ \mathbf{L}_{g_1}+ \mathbf{L}_{g_2}+ \mathbf{L}(R_1)+ \mathbf{L}(R_2)=2\pi L$ (see Fig.~\ref{fig:Disjoint}).
+We define the quantum correlation length $L_{\rm QC}$ as the largest possible value of $\min( \mathbf{L}_{g_1}, \mathbf{L}_{g_2})$ for which the mutual information $I(R_1:R_2)$ remains non-vanishing:

-In a typical state of the form \eqref{Eq:rho}, obtained after tracing out the long-wavelength modes represented by the black hole interior, the correlations between $R_1$ and $R_2$ arise through the coherent pure state factor $\ket\phi$ which includes the short-wavelength modes that are represented by the corona.
+In a typical state of the form \eqref{Eq:rho}, obtained after tracing out the long-wavelength modes represented by the black hole interior, the correlations between $R_1$ and $R_2$ arise through the coherent pure state factor $\ket\phi$ which includes the short-wavelength modes that are represented by the corona, and should survive ensemble averaging as $\ket\phi$ depends only on $E$ and $J$.
 We therefore expect that $L_{\rm QC}$ equals $L_{\rm UV}$ up to fluctuations around the ensemble average.

 For a typical state, the value of $L_{\rm QC}$ can be computed using the BTZ geometry and the HRRT prescription \cite{Rt,HRT}.
 We find that ${\rm min}( \mathbf{L}_{g1}, \mathbf{L}_{g2})$ can take its maximum value when $R_1$ and $R_2$ have equal lengths and are placed symmetrically (so that $ \mathbf{L}_{g1}= \mathbf{L}_{g2}$) for arbitrary $\mu_\pm$.
 Therefore, we obtain that $L_{\rm QC}= \pi\alpha_{\rm QC}L$ where $\alpha_{\rm QC}$ can be determined as a function of $\mu_+L$ and $\mu_-L$ by solving the equation